mania05/Practise-rep/README.md

 Alright this is a test.

-This is the second test
+This is the third test after deleting the second line